khamidou/khamidou.github.io/_drafts/what-is-churn.markdown

 title: Visualizing customer churn
 featured: true
 ---
 Customer churn is one of those metrics everybody looks at, but it can actually be quite deceptive!
-Since I had a hard time wrapping my hear around the idea[^idea], I figured I may as well write a quick blog post.
+Since I had a hard time wrapping my hear around the idea[^idea], I figured I may as well write a quick explanation.

 ### What is churn?

 Let's say you run a SaaS company and offer a single 19$/month plan.
 Every month you add 30 customers, and lose 10 others.
 How does this affect your bottom line?

+To answer this question, a lot of people use a metric called the *churn rate*.
+This is how you compute it:

 <center><img src='/images/churn_rate/churn_formula.gif' alt='formula to compute churn rate'></img></center>

-Like with a lot of things in statistics, it's easier to play with a dataviz to get a feel of how things work.
+Simple, right?
+There's one funny thing though --- because of the way it's defined, your churn rate becomes smaller every month.

+Here's an interactive example to make things clearer (you can play with the sliders to see how it affects the churn rate):

 <style>
 .axis path,